Where are the French riots and why are they happening?

 The police officer faces preliminary charges of voluntary homicide for shooting Nahel.

-Based on an initial investigation, the prosector Mr Prache said, he concluded that "the conditions for the legal use of the weapon were not met."
+Based on an initial investigation, the prosecutor Mr Prache said, he concluded that "the conditions for the legal use of the weapon were not met."

 How did the riots begin?